 Western Avenue: Parents must drop off their children in the morning by entering the parking lot from Western Avenue through the apartment building parking lot to the blacktop by the gym doors.
-Assistants are available to help your children out of the car and expedite the flow of traffic.
+Teachers are stationed at the gym doors to supervise students.
 All traffic must exit down the alley to Quesada Street.
 Drivers should proceed through the drop off line in single file.
-Drivers should never pass on either side of the drop off line.
 Children should exit cars on the school side of the car.
 This ensures the safety of the children and minimizes congestion.

 Chevy Chase Parkway: Parents must drop off their children in the morning by proceeding towards Chevy Chase Circle from Patterson Street or Chevy Chase Parkway.
-Assistants are available to help your children out of the car and expedite the flow of traffic.
+Teachers are stationed at the gym doors to supervise students.
 All traffic must exit onto Chevy Chase Circle.
 Drivers should proceed through the drop off line in single file.
 Drivers should never pass on either side of the drop off line.
 Children should exit cars on the school side of the car.
 This ensures the safety of the children and minimizes congestion.
 Drivers are not permitted to U-turn on Chevy Chase Parkway.

 If students are walking, all children should approach the Chevy Chase Parkway entrance to the school from Chevy Chase Parkway.
-All entrances open at 7:45am.
+All entrances open at 7:45 am.